 April – June is for professional development workshops, including grant writing for individuals, basics of business, approaching galleries and boutiques, and more.
 At this time, residents dive into their final project leading up to final crit in mid-June.

-Exhibitions happen in the Fall, dates will be announced generally in March of each cycle.
+The final group show takes place in the fall and dates are announced generally in March of each cycle.

 Have a question for an AIR alum about their experience?

 Here’s a few you should feel free to contact: